 Google Workspace (formerly G Suite) is completely web-based.
 On PC and laptop, you can simply access everything in the Google Workspace (formerly G Suite) kitty through your standard web browser.

 If mobile is your thing, you can install individual apps.

-The G Suite bundle contains
+The Google Workspace (formerly G Suite) bundle contains

 - Google Docs

 - Google Drive

 You can set up a business email for your domain.
 For email you can use the regular Gmail interface even for your business email.

 You can run all your apps and other Google Workspace (formerly G Suite) features under your own domain.